AshDevFr/docker-spigot/README.md

 Most of the plugins are not already released for this version.
 In case of issue, disable them.

+To use the version 1.9 of docker run

+    docker run -d -it -e REV=1.9 -p 25565:25565 ashdev/docker-spigot:latest

 ## Description

 This docker image provides a Minecraft Server with Spigot that will automatically download the latest stable version at startup.